When do I need an Independent Educational Evaluation for my child?

 If the school district is paying for the independent educational evaluation, the school district must provide the parents with information about where an evaluation can be obtained and criteria they require in an independent evaluator.

-If you feel your child would benefit from an independent educational evaluation, contact Susan Stone to discuss.
-Ms. Stone has experience helping parents obtain independent education evaluations at the school district’s expense.
-Ms. Stone can also help you find appropriate independent evaluators to ensure that your child is getting the services they need.
+If you feel your child would benefit from an independent educational evaluation, contact McCarthy Lebit to discuss.
+We have experience helping parents obtain independent education evaluations at the school district’s expense.
+McCarthy Lebit can also help you find appropriate independent evaluators to ensure that your child is getting the services they need.